5cover/psdc/docs/Scratch.md

 This would simplify things.

+## Allow constants inside functions

+No reason not no. It's not explicitly disallowed, and it would make some things easier.

 ## Symbols and semantic nodes, what's the difference

 They pretty much have the same properties.
 Should we ditch the Symbol type hierarchy and use a Symbol interface on some SemanticNodes?
 This would simplify things (as we won't have to create two objects with similar properties that must have the same value).